 They will not only look at the type of injury you have sustained and the long term implications this has on your health, but will also request compensation for any expenses you have incurred as a direct result of your injury.
 These additional damages can include the cost of other medical or nursing care.
 As well as costs like transport fees and even income lost because you have been unable to work.

 A typical claim for medical negligence compensation lasts between 12 and 18 months.
 It can take longer if the other party refuses to admit responsibility or agree to an appropriate payment, or if your long term prognosis is unclear and the extent of ongoing care you will need is not yet known.

-The only way to know how long your application will take and how much compensation you are entitled to receive is to ask.
+The only way to know how long it will take and how much compensation you deserve is to ask.
 The right compensation payment will help you get the rehabilitative support and care you need to make the best possible recovery from your injury and move forward with your life.

 Contact The Medical Negligence Experts today and let us help you obtain the compensation you deserve.